-The licensing used for SGI ProPack server-capable administration nodes is based the SGI License Key (LK) software.

-See the general release notes and the CXFS Administration Guide for SGI InfiniteStorage for more information.
+The licensing used for server-capable administration nodes is based the SGI License Key (LK) software.
+See the general release notes and the CXFS 5 Administration Guide for SGI InfiniteStorage for more information.

 - XVM cluster mirroring requires a license key on server-capable administration nodes in order for cluster nodes to access the cluster mirror.
-On CXFS client-only nodes, the user feature where applicable is honored after the cxfs_client service is started.
+On CXFS client-only nodes, the user feature where applicable is honored after the cxfs\client service is started.
 XVM cluster mirroring on clients is also honored if it is enabled on the server.
 All CXFS client nodes need an appropriate mirror license key in order to access local mirrors. - Guaranteed rate I/O version 2 (GRIOv2) requires a license key on the server-capable administration nodes. - Fibre Channel switch license key.
-See the release notes. - AIX using XVM failover version 2 also requires a SANshare license for storage partitioning; see "Storage Partitioning and XVM Failover V2 for AIX" on page 33.
+See the release notes. - AIX using XVM failover version 2 also requires a SANshare license for storage partitioning; see "XVM Failover V2 on AIX" on page 43.